2i2c-org/docs/user/topics/data/object-storage/manage-object-storage-gcp.md

   Completed files 1/1 | 14.0B/14.0B
 ```

-and copy a file from your prefix in the scratch bucket with the command
+and copy a file from your prefix in the scratch bucket to the hub filestore with the command

 ```bash
 $ gcloud storage cp $SCRATCH_BUCKET/<source_filepath> <target_filepath>